-2.1 The application site has been proposed for allocation (ref: EPP.R5) in the Epping Forest District Local Plan Submission Version (LPSV) to provide new residential accommodation within Epping Forest District to meet an identified need.

-- Overall, the proposal is for the sustainable re-use of brownfield land, in general accordance with the site allocations within the LPSV.
+- 2.1 The application site has been proposed for allocation (ref: EPP.R8) in the Epping Forest District Local Plan Submission Version (LPSV) to provide new residential accommodation within Epping Forest District to meet an identified need. - Overall, the proposal is for the sustainable re-use of brownfield land, in general accordance with the site allocations within the LPSV.
 The proposal would provide additional housing which is a benefit that should be afforded significant weight in the planning balance, particularly in light of the acute housing shortage within the District.
 The scheme would also provide a significant amount of affordable housing, albeit noting that full policy compliance would not be viable.
 In terms of the quality of the proposed homes, these would meet prescribed space standards, accessibility standards, benefit from amenity space and include a large proportion of dual aspect flats. - 2.3 The proposals would integrate satisfactorily with the surrounding townscape in terms of scale, massing and overall design.
+Less than substantial harm to the conservation area has been identified, but, as per the guidance in the NPPF, this harm is outweighed by the significant benefit of bringing the buildings back into long-term viable uses, and the public benefit resulting from the provision of new and affordable homes.
 The proposals would have an acceptable impact on the living conditions of neighbouring properties in terms of light, privacy and outlook.
 Furthermore, no undue harm would arise from noise or light emitted from the development. - 2.4 In terms of transport, the extent of car and cycle parking is acceptable and, in combination with the submitted Travel Plan, would help reduce reliance on the private car and the transition to sustainable modes of travel.
 The sustainability aspects of the proposal are in compliance with policy. - 2.5 The application demonstrates that the environmental impact of the proposal would be acceptable, subject to appropriate mitigation.
 There would be no adverse effect on the integrity of the EFSAC, no air quality degradation, no increased flood risk and no significant risk to human health from contamination.
-Archaeological and ecological assets would be safeguarded as a result of the proposal, and biodiversity net gain secured. - 2.6 On the basis of the analysis undertaken within this report, it is considered that the proposed development is compliant with the requirements of the Development Plan and the LPSV.
+Archaeological and ecological assets would be safeguarded as a result of the proposal, and biodiversity net gain secured.

+2.6 On the basis of the analysis undertaken within this report, it is considered that the proposed development is compliant with the requirements of the Development Plan and the LPSV.